-The board of directors and staff of the DowntownDC BID are committed to a future for downtown where there are opportunities for everyone.
+The board of directors and staff of the DowntownDC future for downtown where there are opportunities for everyone.
 We will continue to implement practices in hiring and procurement that provide more opportunities for women and people of color.

 While the incidents and challenges of 2020 have forced us all to reexamine the role we have played in bridging the racial and economic divides in our country, DowntownDC is committed to working with its partners and community to grow our inclusive programs and activities to better support all who live, work, play and visit our BID.